Improving your Body ImagePage address: http://www.mnsu.edu/counseling/students/bimage.html

 - Take on a new perspective.
 Ask yourself: how much time and energy am I devoting to being critical about my body?
 Is there a better way to spend that time and energy?
 When you find yourself being overly critical of your body, gently redirect yourself by reminding yourself that there are so many better things you could be doing than hating you body.

 - Every day thank your body for allowing you to have the life you have-to breathe, to think, to laugh, to study, to see a beautiful sunrise, to listen to a friend, to feel someone's touch, to taste your favorite foods, to speak your mind.
 Your body allows you to experience the world!

 - Do not let your appearance limit your life.
 No matter what you look like, you have the right to go swimming or dancing, to eat in public, to go to the doctor, to date and flirt, to wear trendy clothes, and so on.
 If you give yourself permission to do the things you love to do you will get through any self-consciousness and most likely enjoy the activity more than you expect.
 And, if others do not like what you are doing, remember that is their own limited thinking and that you do not have to base your decisions on their limitations.

 - Your physical wellness is only one aspect of your overall wellness.
 Are you balancing out all of your wellness needs by also considering your spiritual, social, intellectual, and emotional needs?

 - Consider a broader definition of attractiveness than the media standards portray.
 By accepting the beauty in all people you will be better able to accept your own.

 - If you are still unsure how or where to start, talk to a professional.
-MSU offers a variety of services including personal counseling through the Counseling Center, nutritional counseling through Health Education, medical care through Health Services, and educational programming from a variety of campus offices.
+MSU offers a variety of services including personal counseling through the Counseling Center, medical care through Health Services, and educational programming from a variety of campus offices.